How to Avoid Inheritance Tax on Property in the UK

 2. Place the Property in a Trust

-Setting up a trust is a powerful way to shield your home from IHT.
-When done correctly, transferring property into a trust can reduce the value of your taxable estate, helping you avoid inheritance tax on property.
+Setting up a trust is a powerful way to help protect your home from IHT.
+When done correctly, transferring property into a trust can reduce the value of your taxable estate, helping you mitigate inheritance tax on property.
 Trusts also allow you to retain some control over the asset, depending on the trust type.

 Be mindful: HMRC has strict rules, and setting up a trust improperly could result in unexpected charges.
 For a detailed overview, see our guide on inheritance tax planning.